A

 and flapgliding speeds depending on environmental conditions (Bruderer

-bee-eaters at Tanjung Tuan may have been caused by employment of
+at Tanjung Tuan may have been caused by employment of active flight

-active flight to a greater degree, a lesser dependence on thermals
+to a greater degree, a lesser dependence on thermals than broad-winged

-than broad-winged raptors and/or taking advantage of favourable
+raptors and/or taking advantage of favourable weather conditions in

-seabreeze from the Wand NW at about 10:45 h) earlier than Honey-buzzards.
+NW at about 10:45 h) earlier than Honey-buzzards.
+Both bee-eaters

-more likely then Oriental Honey-buzzards to make landfall at Tanjung
+Bee-eaters were more likely then Oriental Honey-buzzards to make landfall

-Tuan when winds were moderate to strong (> 15 km h-1) from the
+at Tanjung Tuan when winds were moderate to strong (> 15 km h-1)

 no Oriental Honey-buzzards were counted in migration.
 All Honey-buzzard

-of bee-eaters and Honey-buzzards are migrating in all wind speeds
+and Honey-buzzards are migrating in all wind speeds and wind directions

-and wind directions along a fairly broad front as they approach
+along a fairly broad front as they approach Tanjung Tuan.
+Moderate

-and raptors.
-In any event, conditions in Sumatra probably play the
+of bee-eaters and raptors.
+In any event, conditions in Sumatra probably

-most important role in determining the extent and timing of bee-eater
+play the most important role in determining the extent and timing

 ACKNOWLEDGEMENTS